luv-sic/relax/README.md

 ### reducers

-Two type action in Stamen: reducers and effects, you can update state in reducers only.
+Two type action in Relax: reducers and effects, you can update state in reducers only.

 ```js
 const someStore = createStore({